Deriving the Giry algebras on standard Borel spaces using $\mathbb{R}_{\infty}$-generalized points: Restricting the Giry monad to standard spaces

 The equivalence between the two definitions of a standard space follows readily from the properties of countably generated standard spaces.
 See, for example Preston\cite[Section 3]{Preston}, Cohen\cite[Chapter 8 \S 6]{Cohen} and also Gray\cite{arp} who uses the alternative definition almost exclusively, and provides further background.

-The definition of a standard space using a countable field $\mathbb{F}$ is preferred by probability theorist because the well-known Caratheodory Extension Theorem, as well as the following two results, are stated explicitly in terms of field elements $U \in \mathbb{F}$.
+The definition of a standard space using a countable field $\mathbb{F}$ is preferred by probability theorist because the well-known Caratheodory Extension Theorem, Lemma \ref{PF}, as well as the following result, all of which are stated explicitly in terms of field elements $U \in \mathbb{F}$.